Robert Munro, 18th Baron of Foulis

-Colonel Robert Munro of Foulis (died April 1633), also known as the Black Baron, was traditionally the 18th Baron of Foulis in Scotland.
-He was a soldier of fortune, who served in Germany under the banners of Gustavus Adolphus, king of Sweden.
-It is not certain how he got his epithet of the 'Black Baron', but quite possibly it was from the colour of his hair rather than any perceived martial ferocity.
+Colonel Robert Munro of Foulis (died April 1633), also known as the Black Baron, is traditionally thought to have been the 18th Baron of Foulis in Scotland.
+He was a soldier of fortune, who served in the Holy Roman Empire under the banners of Gustavus Adolphus, king of Sweden.
+It is not certain how he got his epithet of the 'Black Baron'; it may have been from the colour of his hair rather than any perceived ferocity.
 Although this Robert Munro is traditionally 18th Baron and 21st overall chief of the Clan Munro, he is only the 11th Munro chief that can be proved by contemporary evidence.

 Other Munros

-Robert Munro, 18th Baron of Foulis is often confused with his more famous cousin, Robert Monro of the Munro of Obsdale branch of the same clan who died sometime around 1675/1680, and also served in the Swedish army in this period, writing a famous history on his exploits.
-This is perhaps forgivable, since during the Thirty Years' War of 1618–1648, there were as many as 27 field officers and 11 captains with the name of 'Munro' in the Swedish army.
+Robert Munro, 18th Baron of Foulis is often confused with his more famous cousin Robert Monro of the Munro of Obsdale branch of the same clan, who died sometime around 1675/1680, and also served in the Swedish army in this period, writing a famous history on his exploits.
+During the Thirty Years' War of 1618–1648 there were as many as 27 field officers and 11 captains with the name of 'Munro' in the Swedish army.